AnjusriKandi/Online-Examination-System/README.md

 ﻿# Online-Examination-System

-A web-based platform for conducting secure and scalable online exams with features like user authentication, exam creation, live proctoring, and result generation.
-Designed for teachers and students to facilitate academic assessments in a seamless, digital format.
+<p align="justify">A web-based platform for conducting secure and scalable online exams with features like user authentication, exam creation, live proctoring, and result generation.
+Designed for teachers and students to facilitate academic assessments in a seamless, digital format.</p>

 ---